Donaldp/webapplication/README.md

 # Web Application
-A C Modulus PHP Web Application example
+A C Modulus PHP Web Application example (not to be confused with modulusPHP)

 ## Requirements
 1. Xylon Studio 0.2.16